castral02/frag_af/variation_1/README.md

 Here is an example of the [output](../pipeline/example/flt3_iptm_mpdockq_v1.xlsx)

-## LIA/LIS
+## LIA & LIS

 Local Interaction Area (LIA) and Local Interaction Score (LIS) is a newly developed metric from the Perrimon Lab at Harvard.
-The scoring system is derived off of the AlphaFold Metric Predicted Aligned Error (PAE )to discover highly interactive areas when the strucutre is small and felxible (4).
+The scoring system is derived off of the AlphaFold Metric Predicted Aligned Error (PAE) to discover highly interactive areas when the strucutre is small and felxible (4).

 We used the average LIA/LIS scores of each fragment and the threshold's from the original paper-- *Enhanced Protein-Protein Interaction Discovery via AlphaFold-Multimer*.